 Union-Eligible Position

-- n.
-Pay Equity Assessment Policy - i.
+- i.
+Pay Equity Assessment Policy - a.
 Purpose

-The purpose of the Pay Equity Assessment form and policy is to standardize the internal equity review process in determination of salaries for all employee status changes, including hiring, promotion, and reclassification.
-The form is designed to measure both related and non-related job experience and education.
+The purpose of the Pay Equity Assessment Policy is to standardize the internal equity review process in determination of salaries for all employee status changes, including hiring, promotions, and reclassifications.